martinezedwin/AdvancedLaneLines/README.md

-### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### Identified lane-line pixels and fit their positions with a polynomial.

 In order to identify the pixels of a given binary image a historgram that shows high peaks where the lane lines are detected serves as a guide.